Martin Odei Ajei

 James Duncan Phillips Professor of Early American History, Harvard University; 2014-2015 Neubauer Collegium Visiting Fellow

 Joyce E. Chaplin (PhD and MA Johns Hopkins, BA Northwestern) is the James Duncan Phillips Professor of Early American History.
 A former Fulbright Scholar, she has taught at five different universities on two continents and an island, and in a maritime studies program on the Atlantic Ocean.
 She is most interested in topics where humans and nature meet, including subjects in early American history, intellectual history, the history of science, and environmental history.
 While at the Neubauer Collegium, she worked on a co-authored book, "The New Worlds of Thomas Robert Malthus," to be published by Princeton University Press.
-After that, she will begin another book on the place of nature in western historical writing.
+After that, she began another book on the place of nature in western historical writing.

 Professor of Economics, University of Paris 8 Saint-Denis; 2015-2016 Neubauer Collegium Visiting Fellow